 - More hikes on Glass House Mountains – I only got to do one at it was not a great experience due to weather, but I would love to do more of this!

-We stayed at Glass House Mountains Eco Lodge on our way back down to Brisbane.
+- Glass House Mountains Eco Lodge – We stayed here on our way back down to Brisbane.
 This lodge is perfect if you are planning on doing an easy trek around Glass House Mountains, which I highly recommend.
 We actually stayed here on the unpaid portion of the trip (since we decided to extend the trip) and found it to be an excellent value-for-money.
 The accommodation is very basic but it’s clean and it’s got that rustic mountain feel.